The Clear Edge

 • 92% of payment processing was automated successfully

-Edge Case 1: Students in non-standard time zones received wrong calendar times
+• Edge Case 1: Students in non-standard time zones received incorrect calendar times; she updated the Zapier workflow to handle UTC offsets properly.

-Edge Case 2: Students who purchased multiple courses at once got duplicate onboarding emails
+• Edge Case 2: Students who purchased multiple courses at once got duplicate onboarding emails; she added deduplication logic to check existing enrollments before sending.

-Edge Case 4: Advanced students wanted to skip the intro modules, but automation didn’t allow it
+• Edge Case 4: Advanced students wanted to skip intro modules, but automation didn’t allow it; she added a “skip to advanced” option in the portal with a prerequisite checker.

 Week 6: Refinement and Scale Testing